PhantomPhixer/JNUC-2019/NonDEP.md

 ## Experience ##
-The overall experience will be the same type choice and notify experience as used in the DEP build out lined [here](https://github.com/PhantomPhixer/JNUC-2019/blob/master/DEP.md).
+The overall experience will be the same type NoMAD Login type choice and notify experience as used in the DEP build out lined [here](https://github.com/PhantomPhixer/JNUC-2019/blob/master/DEP.md).

 ## Package ##